Here's Australia's Hotlines For Coronavirus Advice

 The World Health Organisation declared coronavirus, now known as COVID-19, a Public Health Emergency of International Concern (PHEIC) back in January 2020.
 Since then, the tally of infected has only risen.
-In Australia, only 22 cases have been confirmed, including those found to be infected on a cruise ship.
 If you're concerned you might be affected by the virus, however, a number of hotlines have been set up in addition to websites.
 Here are the numbers you can call.

 How To Avoid Being Infected With Coronavirus